there are different types of travellers

 Luxury travellers

 On the opposite end of the spectrum, luxury travellers don’t care how much money they spend on their vacation.
-They’ll stay in the most luxury of accommodations, go to expensive restaurants, and if they fly, probably do so in the business or first class.
+They’ll stay in accommodations, go to expensive restaurants, and if they fly, probably do so in business or first class.

 Mid-budget

 This is where we fall when we travel.
-We don’t really stay in luxury accommodations (with some exceptions, such as a ryokan in Japan), travel economy on the plane, but at the same time won’t stay in hostels even if it would make the trip more reasonably priced, such as Patagonia for example.
-We don’t go overboard with spending on the trips but still like our comfort.
+We stay in luxury accommodations (with some exceptions, such as a ryokan in Japan), travel economy on the plane, but won’t stay in hostels even if it would make the trip more reasonably priced, such as Patagonia for example.
+We don’t go overboard with spending but still like our comfort.

 Different people like different activities, so it makes sense that there are travellers that prefer something more adrenaline-inducing than other things.
-So it makes sense that one of the most popular ways of defining types of travellers is based on activities!
+One of the most popular ways of defining types of travellers is based on activities.

 Active travellers

-Active travellers, such as we are, will look for active activities in the destination they are going to.
+Active travellers will look for active activities in the destination they are going to.
 An interesting hike, ziplining, canyoning and so on.
 Some of their activities are adventurous, but mostly they’ll be nothing crazy.

-We are active travellers who mix in some much-needed relaxation on our vacations as well.
+We are active travellers who mix in some relaxation on our vacations as well.

-Related: Patagonia is one of the best destinations for active travellers and adventure seekers
+Related: Patagonia is one of the best destinations for active travellers and adventure seekers.
+You can also visit Kyrgyzstan!

 Adventure travellers

-The next level of active travellers, the adventure seekers will try and do any adventure activity they can find.
-These people like travelling and adventures, of course,
+The next level of active travellers, adventure seekers will try and do any adventure activity they can find.
+These people like travelling and adventures.

-They might go to Dubai for a single reason – to do parachuting.
-Go to the Philippines not to lounge on the beach but to go diving.
+They might go to Kyrgyzstan for a single reason – trekking.
+Go to the Cambodia not to lounge on the beach but to explore Angkor Wat on your own.
 Or go to the Maldives to enjoy feeding sharks.

 Foodies